monyschuk/EditableLabel/README.md

                 page in

                 // NOTE: since `didEndEditing` is passed the string value
-                // we don't strictly need to maintain an @State variable to
+                // we don't strictly need to maintain an @State property to
                 // track the field's contents, and can pass a `.constant(...)`
                 // binding instead.
 This is optional, but can be handy at times.